Highway Safety Improvement Program (HSIP)

-To help localities identify and prioritize locations for improvement, a recent report was prepared by the Virginia Center for Transportation Innovation & Research.
-Review the report Framework for Selection and Evaluation of Bicycle and Pedestrian Safety Projects in Virginia to determine best practices for targeting safety resources for these vulnerable highway users.
+To help localities identify and prioritize locations for improvement, review the report Framework for Selection and Evaluation of Bicycle and Pedestrian Safety Projects in Virginia the report was prepared by the Virginia Center for Transportation Innovation & Research (VCTIR) to determine best practices for targeting safety resources for these vulnerable highway users.

 Highway-Rail Grade Crossing Safety Program (H-RGCP)

-The public-at-grade crossing ranked risk listing is provided for each VDOT operations region.
-A separate tab is provided for each region.
-If you need assistance interpreting fields contained in the crossing listing or need information on existing projects, please contact please contact Mike Wray (see below).
+The public-at-grade crossing ranked risk listing is generated for each VDOT operations region as provided below.
+If you need assistance interpreting fields contained in the crossing listing or need information on existing projects, please contact Mike Wray (see below).